aidhog/swse/README.md

 The code includes packages for crawling, ranking, reasoning, querying and searching large-scale RDF datasets.

-The entry point are the classes in the org.semanticweb.swse.cli.* package, which allows for running RMI servers and invoking them.
+The entry point is the org.semanticweb.swse.cli.* package, which allows for running RMI servers and invoking them.

 Another entry point are the test packages, where one can view small test-cases for individual components.

+A built.xml allows for building an executable jar; one is also included in the repository in the dist/ folder.
+Running this jar gives a list of possible classes to run from the CLI package.